Skip to main content

 export ANTHROPIC_AUTH_TOKEN="eyJ..." # your JWT from the shared setup

-If you have previously logged into Claude with another account be sure to run claude /logout before connecting through MeshAgent.
+If you have previously logged into Claude with another account, run claude /logout before connecting through MeshAgent so cached credentials do not override this configuration.

 claude